GalaxyFlow: Upsampling Hydrodynamical Simulations for Realistic Mock Stellar Catalogs

-Let us first compare the datasets upsampled by \enbid{} and CNF.
-Recall that the \enbid{}-upsampled distribution is clumpy, and the gaps between the Gaussian are visible (as shown in \Fig{fig:auriga_upsampling}).
-In comparison, the CNF-upsampled dataset has a relatively smooth distribution, and the regions of phase space that would fall between the \enbid{} Gaussians are well-populated by the CNF upsampler.
-As a result, the classifier output distributions of two upsampled datasets are split as in \Fig{fig:classifier_enbid_cnf}.
-The AUC is 0.952, which is close to 1; the two upsampled datasets are clearly distinguishable, not just by eye, but through the classifier.
+First, let's compare the datasets upsampled by \enbid{} and CNF.
+As shown in \Fig{fig:enlink_upsample_xyz}, the \enbid{}-estimated stellar distribution exhibits biases near edges and peaks.
+In contrast, the CNF-upsampled dataset does not have such biases.
+The classifier can notice this difference, leading to distinct classifier output distributions for the two upsampled datasets, as illustrated in \Fig{fig:classifier_enbid_cnf}.
+The AUC of this classifier is 0.577.
+The two upsampled datasets are distinguishable not only visually but also statistically through the classifier.

-Next, we use the classifier to determine which upsampler generates stars whose distribution is closest to that of the original star particles.
-The test star particles are not close to the \enbid{} Gaussians (as these are drawn from a separate training set of star particles) in the 6D phase space; therefore, we expect that the classifier will mostly consider the test star particles as CNF-upsampled stars.
-The classifier output distribution of the test star particles is close to that of the CNF-upsampled dataset, as shown in \Fig{fig:classifier_enbid_cnf}.
-This suggests that the classifier sees the test star particles as similar to the CNF-generated upsampled stars trained on a distinct set of star particles.
+Next, we utilize the classifier to determine which upsampler yields a stellar distribution closest to the original star particles.
+Given the biases observed in \enbid{}-upsampled stars, we expect that the classifier would more likely identify test star particles as CNF-upsampled stars.
+Indeed, the classifier output for the test star particles aligns more closely with the CNF-upsampled dataset, as demonstrated in \Fig{fig:classifier_enbid_cnf}.
+This suggests that the classifier perceives the test star particles as more similar to those upsampled by CNF, which were trained on a separate set of star particles.

-The log-posterior for CNF is larger than that for \enbid{} as shown in \Tab{table:log_posterior_enbid_cnf}.
-The CNF has a log-posterior $-0.344$, while \enbid{} has a log-posterior $-6.22$.
+The results of the multi-model classifier test are detailed in Table \ref{table:log_posterior_enbid_cnf}, with the log-posterior for CNF being larger than that for \enbid{}.
+Specifically, the test gives a log-posterior of $-0.683\pm0.003$ for CNF, while \enbid{}'s log-posterior is $-0.724\pm0.003$.
+The uncertainties associated with the log-posterior scores are determined by conducting the test ten times using different random seeds, covering both the statistical uncertainty of repeated upsampling and the systematic uncertainty of network initialization.